+Reality Check: North Korea's secretive prison system

-Reality Check: How many prisoners in North Korea?
+North Korea: How many political prisoners are detained in prison?

 Three American citizens have been released from North Korea, where they had been jailed and detained in labour camps.